Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Rom Folder: wolf \
 Extensions: .wolf .WOLF \
 Bios: None
+Notes: \
-Notes: Copy your Wolfenstein 3D, Spear of Destiny, or Super Noah's Ark 3D dos folder into the rom folder then run the **Scan_for_new_games.wolf** script from within Emulationstation to create the proper shortcuts for your games.
+1. Copy your Wolfenstein 3D, Spear of Destiny, or Super Noah's Ark 3D dos folder into the rom folder then run the **Scan_for_new_games.wolf** script from within Emulationstation to create the proper shortcuts for your games.
+2. If while using the Retroarch ecwolf core you find you can't start Wolfenstein, make sure there's only one .exe in the Wolfenstein dos folder.
+Files like catalog.exe should be deleted from this folder.

 ### WonderSwan
 Emulator: lr-mednafen-wswan (aka lr-beetle-wswan) \